joagre/ratatoskr/ideas/r.md

 `^[[:alpha:]_][[:alnum:]_]*$`.

+Keywords, variables, functions, structs, enums are all symbols.

-## Special symbols
+## Keywords

-The following special symbols (keywords) are language-reserved keywords and they cannot be defined in user code:
+The following special symbols are language-reserved keywords and they cannot be defined in user code:

 ```
 import